-It’s a simple question, but the answer gets a little more complicated and a lot more important as organizations migrate to the cloud.
+It’s a simple question, but the answer gets a little more complicated and a lot more important as organisations migrate to the cloud.

-The Personal Information Protection and Electronic Documents Act (PIPEDA) is legislation that oversees how private organizations collect, use or disclose personally identifiable information (PII) as it pertains to commercial activities.
+The Personal Information Protection and Electronic Documents Act (PIPEDA) is legislation that oversees how private organisations collect, use or disclose personally identifiable information (PII) as it pertains to commercial activities.